Much stronger Bangladesh offering many opportunities for Italian businesspeople: Ambassador Alessandro

 The ambassador said there is untapped potentials, meaning that the two countries have a lot to give each other and so far, this has not been expressed fully.
 "So, there is more than we can do together."

-"So to maintain these, they need cooperation from other countries.
-Italy is proud to have been one of the countries that have cooperated with Bangladesh in this area, and we maintain very good relations with the Armed Forces of Bangladesh, Air Force, Navy, Army, Coast Guard, police," he said.
+"So to maintain these, they need cooperation by other countries.
+Italy is proud to have been one of the countries that have cooperated with Bangladesh in this in this area, and we maintain very good relations with the Armed Forces of Bangladesh, Air Force, Navy, Army, Coast Guard, police," he said.

-Responding to a question, he said the Secretary General (equivalent to the foreign secretary) at the Italian Ministry of Foreign Affairs is coming from Rome at the end of June for political consultations with the Ministry of Foreign Affairs of Bangladesh.
+Responding to a question, he said secretary general (equivalent to foreign secretary) at the Italian Ministry of Foreign Affairs is coming from Rome at the end of June for political consultations with the Ministry of Foreign Affairs of Bangladesh.

-He said the director for Italian Citizens Abroad will also visit on July 1, as every year, they have a commemoration of the Holey Artisan Bakery terrorist attack that happened on 1 July, 2016.
+He said the director for Italian Citizens Abroad will also visit on July 1 as every year they have a commemoration of the Holey Artisan Bakery terrorist attack that happened on first of July 2016.

 "I attended the launching ceremony of this new flight.
 It is a very good development in the Italy-Bangladesh relations," he said.